-How to get better results in trading?
+How to find the best moment for trading within a day?
 Trade according to sessions.
 It's not a secret that trading results depend on the session when the trade is executed, as well as the strategy choice derives from the characteristics of particular Forex market hours.

 Do you know how many trading sessions are there in the world and which are the best for your trading?
 Let's find it out all you need to know about popular Forex trading hours.

-The greatest thing about Forex is its accessibility.
-Forex market is open 24-hours a day, 5 days a week, that gives traders plenty of opportunities to make a profit all week long (between 22:00 GMT Sunday – 22:00 GMT Friday) from anywhere in the world.
+What hours does Forex work?
+The greatest thing about Forex is that the market is open 24-hours a day, 5 days a week, that gives traders plenty of opportunities to make a profit all week long (between 22:00 GMT Sunday – 22:00 GMT Friday) from anywhere in the world.

 *Please notice that official session starting time is quite subjective and time frames can vary insignificantly.